csartisan/docs/docs/misc/index.md

 - RubyGems
 - GCC and Make (Should already be installed.
 Check with `gcc -v`, `g++ -v`, and `make -v`)

+{: .tip }
+You can copy a command by pressing the clipboard button on the right side of any code block in this guide.

 ### Ruby

 Jekyll is written in Ruby.
 To run Jekyll, you need to install Ruby.